Pet Help & Rescue (PHaR)

 Privacy

-Users share data more freely on pet apps but privacy concerns are risng.
+Users share data more freely on pet apps, but privacy concerns are risng.

-Define: Feature Outline
+Define: Feature Outine

-Holding Workshops for Feature Priority
+Holding Workshops for Feature Prioritization

 Rule of thumb for UX: More options, more problems.” - Scott Belsky, Chief Product Officer